terrasky-labs/wildcat/docs/source/intro.rst

 QUBO
 ----

-Ising model problems are represented by Quadratic Unconstrained Optimization (QUBO) problems.
+Ising model problems are represented by Quadratic Unconstrained Binary Optimization (QUBO) problems.
 Although variables in combinatorial optimization problems are of {0, 1}, quantum spins above are represented by {-1, 1}, so we have to transform their representation.
 Wildcat can automatically handle them, so you do not have to know about {-1, 1} things.